• City & RTO

 3. Get Medical Help

 In case of minor injuries, you can provide first aid to the injured as soon as possible.
 Your car comes with a basic first aid kit that you can use for minor injuries.
 If anyone is seriously injured or non-responsive, call up an ambulance immediately.
-Make sure to look after your body as well and seek medical advice if necessary.
+Make sure to look after yourself as well and seek medical advice if necessary.

 4. Intimate Your Insurance Company